-Craft chocolate maker launches £10k crowdfunding campaign in bid to open new café in Sheffield
+Craft chocolate maker secures £10k crowdfunding to open new café in Sheffield

-Bullion Chocolate, Yorkshire’s first bean-to-bar craft chocolate manufacturer, is appealing for the public’s help as it looks to take its award-winning chocolate to the masses.
+Bullion Chocolate, Yorkshire’s first bean-to-bar craft chocolate manufacturer, appealed for the public’s help as it looks to take its award-winning chocolate to the masses.

-For anyone who would like to pledge, or even just to learn more about Bullion, you can visit www.bullionchocolate.com to see how you can get involved, visit the Bean-to-Bar Chocolate Cafe Kickstarter page.
+To learn more about Bullion, you can visit www.bullionchocolate.com to see how you can get involved, to find out more about the project or to see the brilliant range of rewards on offer, visit the Bean-to-Bar Chocolate Cafe Kickstarter page.